 To sum it up, legal departments and their managers can determine if and how they choose to embrace new technologies, new models for provision of services and operational efficiencies.
 However, in order to stay relevant and successful, “ignoring” such trends and disruptions and continuing to “operate” in the same way is simply not an option in today’s legal-business climate.
 Accordingly, and this is a warm recommendation, legal departments and their managers will need to start forming a strategy today for how to get to the future.

-Adv.
+About the Author Adv.
 Edo Bar-Gil is head of the Legal Ops department at LawFlex – an international legal operations solutions company https://www.lawflex.com/.

 Prior to this position, Edo was General Counsel of AppsFlyer, Chief Legal Counsel for SundaySky, Legal Counsel at Orange and attorney at the Israeli law firms of Tadmor Yuval Levy & Co. and Pearl Cohen, specializing in Hi-Tech, M&A, Multi National and Complex Transactions, Cross – Cultural Negotiations and Commercial Law.